joaoalbertocsjunior/react-s/README.md

 - Write ReactJS apps in a user-friendly and predictable way using JSON syntax instead of directly using DOM elements to reduce verbosity within code.
 - Parse between DOM, JSON and JSON-DOM structures.
 - Use tools to create and manipulate JSON-DOM.

+## Do i have to re-write all my code to use this?

+No, the best way is to use the parse functions.

 ## What to expect next